 4me uses a limited number of third-party service providers to assist us in providing our services to customers.
 These third-party providers may offer customer support to our customers, perform network monitoring and other technical operations, assist with the transmission of data, and provide data storage services.
 These third parties may access, process, or store personal data in the course of providing their services.
 4me maintains contracts with these third parties restricting their access, use and disclosure of personal data in compliance with our Privacy Shield obligations, and 4me may be liable if they fail to meet those obligations and we are responsible for the event giving rise to damage.

 Your rights to access, to limit use, and to limit disclosure

-EU individuals and Swiss individuals have rights to access personal data about them, and to limit use and disclosure of their personal data.
+EU individuals, United Kingdom individuals and Swiss individuals have rights to access personal data about them, and to limit use and disclosure of their personal data.
 With our Privacy Shield certification, 4me has committed to respect those rights.
 Because personnel of 4me have limited ability to access data that our customers submit to our services, if you wish to request access, to limit use, or to limit disclosure, please provide the name of the 4me customer who submitted your data to our services.
 We will refer your request to that customer, and, will support them as needed in responding to your request.